vkyuen/BookLog/README.md

     - [x] Finished date
     - [x] Category
     - [x] UID
+- [ ] Linking relationships
+- [ ] Helper struct
+	- [ ] Keep the database model separate from functions that manipulate and get data.
+- [ ] Inheritance for different types of tasks
 ## Nice to have
 - [ ] Sort tasks based on
 	- [ ] date completed